One of history's oldest structures.

 We arrange cover through one of our specialist Temporary Structure Schemes.
-These bespoke schemes not only provide cover for hiring out temporary structures but also for other business activities such as event organising, catering and bars and providing additional equipment such as stages, lighting and entertainment.
+These bespoke schemes not only provide cover for hiring out temporary structures like yurts, but also for other business activities such as event organising, catering and bars and providing additional equipment such as stages, lighting and entertainment.

 Cover is provided where it is needed, this can be protection for your hire stock in storage, in transit and out on hire anywhere in the UK.
 This cover can also be extended to protect any equipment you hire in to complete a job for example hiring an additional generator.
 Our scheme can also protect any plant equipment, tools and toilet and transportation trailers against perils such as theft, accidental damage, vandalism and fire.

 On the scheme policy, we can also add on other insurance lines such as buildings and contents, money and computer cover and also personal accident.

 Please call us on 01962 774421 if you would like to discuss your yurt insurance.
 Alternatively, if your renewal date isn't within 60 days, please complete our form Renewal Date by clicking the button below and we will get in touch with you closer to the time.Renewal Date